Ben Osborn: Sheffield United

 On 26 July 2019, Osborn joined newly promoted Premier League side Sheffield United on a three-year deal for an undisclosed fee.
+In a five-year spell at United, Osborn scored five goals in 134 appearances.

+Derby County

+On 28 June 2024, Osborn signed a two-year contract at his hometown club, Derby County, after the expiry of his contract at Sheffield United at the end of June.
+On 9 August, he made his debut for the club in a 4–2 loss against Blackburn Rovers in the league.
+In the first two months of the season; Osborn picked-up two injuries, which restricted his game time.
+Osborn made 26 appearances during his first season for Derby, a hamstring injury in March 2025 further restricted playing time.

+Osborn had played twice for Derby during the 2025–26 season, both times in the League Cup.
+On 1 September 2025, Osborn was loaned out to League One club Stockport County on loan until the end of the 2025–26 season.

 International career

 Born in Derby, England, Osborn is eligible to play for England and was first called up by England U18 on 6 March 2012.
 Osborn made his England U18 debut the next day, in a 3–0 win over Poland U18, which turns out to be his only appearance.

 Osborn was called up by England U19 on 20 September 2012 Osborn made his England U19 debut on 26 September 2012, playing 45 minutes, in a 3–0 win over Estonia U19.
 Osborn went on to make two more appearances against Faroe Islands U19 and Ukraine U19.

 Osborn was called up by England U20 for the first time on 20 March 2015 Osborn made his England U20 debut six days later, playing 69 minutes, against Mexico U20 and went on to win 4–2 in penalty shoot-out after game was 1–1.